 - Let your personality shine - your interests and passion add to the brand

 - Talk about your failure - it’s only human to make mistakes.

 The crux of building trust between you and the consumer is to show that there are humans behind the brand.
 Let the customers know why you started your business, why you’re passionate about it and how it can add value to their lives.
 Once your customers understand your vision and mission, they are much more likely to engage with your brand.

 Regardless of what type of business you are in, you will always have competitors.
 Within some markets, there may even be clear market leaders, who define the competitive dynamics.
 In order to challenge your competition, you need a clearly defined value proposition, and that can be difficult to achieve.
 So how do you develop a strong value proposition?

 First, take a critical look at your business and reflect on what unique offering sets you apart from your competitors.
 What value do you offer your customers?
-Your value proposition is a well thought out list of reasons that consumers should pay attention to your products and take action.
+Your value proposition is a well-thought-out list of reasons that consumers should pay attention to your products and take action.
 Simply saying your products are the best is not enough to persuade consumers to purchase them.
-Add substantial proof to your claims in order to legitimise your message and avoid your actions appearing like shallow marketing initiatives.
+Add substantial proof to your claims in order to legitimize your message and avoid your actions appearing like shallow marketing initiatives.

 Many e-commerce businesses choose to assign a threshold for free shipping services.
-In this way, some customers have to top up their chart in order to qualify for this deal.
-For the customer they see this as a win, as they avoid paying shipping charges, and for the business there is a clear benefit of enhancing sales volumes.
+In this way, some customers have to top up their charts in order to qualify for this deal.
+For the customer, they see this as a win, as they avoid paying shipping charges, and for the business, there is a clear benefit of enhancing sales volumes.